y0soro/genshin-force-fps-rs/README.md

 The option `-o/--open` can be omitted if the game was installed on "C:\Program Files\Genshin Impact\Genshin Impact Game\".

-After launching, the tool will first start the game and sniffing the memory addresses of fps and vsync values, then monitor those values using `ReadProcessMemory` and force them using `WriteProcessMemory` if not equal to what user specified at 1 second interval respectively .
+After launching, the tool will first start the game and sniffing the memory addresses of fps value, then monitor those values using `ReadProcessMemory` and force them using `WriteProcessMemory` if not equal to what user specified at 1 second interval respectively .

 ### Windows